ml-struct-bio/cryodrgn/README.md

     $ cryodrgn train_vae projections.128.mrcs \
             --poses pose.pkl \
             --ctf ctf.pkl \
-            --zdim 8 -n 50 \
+            --zdim 8 -n 25 \
             -o 00_vae128_z8

-2) After any particle filtering, then train a larger model on the downsampled images.
-Because model size constrains the representation capacity, a larger architecture may  be capable of learning more heterogeneity.
+2) After any particle filtering, then train a larger model, which may capture more heterogeneity, on the downsampled images.

 Example command to train a larger cryoDRGN model for 25 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`: